Numedeon: "N.I.C.E." The Numedeon Interactive Community Engine

 Numedeon's immersive virtual worlds are based on a proprietary online platform developed since 1999 through operation of its immersive learning environments.
 Core component of this engine are protected by U.S. Patents.
 N.I.C.E. "runs on a standard web browser, and can be run on a 56K modem".

 Whyville

 Whyville was launched in 1999 as an educational Internet site geared towards children aged 8–14 to engage its users in learning about a broad range of topics, including science, business, art and geography.
 Whyville has a registered user base of over 7 million.
 Its users ("Whyvillians") engage in virtual world simulation-based games and role play sponsored by a wide range of governmental, non-profit and corporate entities.

-Educational research based on Whyville has recently been published in the book Connected Play: Tweens in a Virtual World, written by Yasmin B. Kafai, Deborah A. Fields, and Mizuko Ito.
+Educational research based on Whyville has been published in the 2013 publication of the book Connected Play: Tweens in a Virtual World, written by Yasmin B. Kafai, Deborah A. Fields, and Mizuko Ito.

-Other Immersive Learning Worlds
+Other immersive learning worlds

 In addition to Whyville, Numedeon has used its NICE engine to build a number of other virtual immersive learning worlds, including, for example, Humanaville, a virtual world for seniors.